Minor-closed classes of binary functions: Matroids and polymatroids

 \begin{cor} A binary function is 1-polymatroidal (\emph{matroidal}) if and only if it has no minor isomorphic to any of:

 \begin{itemize} \item $f_\alpha$, where $\alpha\in\mathbb{R}\backslash\{0,1\}$, and \item $f\colon 2^{\{a,b\}}\to\mathbb{R}$, where

 \end{itemize} \end{cor}

-Theorem \ref{linear_minors} gave an excluded minor characterisation of the \linear binary functions.
-As each \linear binary function is matroidal, combining this theorem with Corollary \ref{cor:matroidal_minors} give the excluded minor characterisation of \linear binary functions within the class of matroidal binary functions.
+Theorem \ref{linear_minors} gave an excluded minor characterisation of the straight binary functions.
+As each straight binary function is matroidal, combining this theorem with Corollary \ref{cor:matroidal_minors} give the excluded minor characterisation of straight binary functions within the class of matroidal binary functions.